device_apps: ^2.1.1 copied to clipboard

 Get an application #

-To get a specific app by package name:
+To get a specific application info, please provide its package name:

 Application app = await DeviceApps.getApp('com.frandroid.app');

 To check if an app is installed (via its package name):